Andy McSmith

 Andy McSmith is a freelance English journalist.

-He was a journalist at The Independent newspaper from April 2007 to April 2016, having previously been political correspondent on the same paper, and political editor of the Independent on Sunday (same newspaper) and chief political correspondent of The Daily Telegraph and The Observer (part of the left-wing Guardian stable).
-In 1993 he was sacked by the Daily Mirror and his Labour Party friends to raise his dismissal in a motion in the House of Commons.
+He was a journalist at The Independent newspaper from April 2007 to April 2016, having previously been political correspondent on the same paper, and political editor of the Independent on Sunday (same newspaper) and chief political correspondent of The Daily Telegraph and The Observer (part of the Guardian stable).
+In 1993 he was sacked by the Daily Mirror and Labour Party MPs raised his dismissal in a motion in the House of Commons.